Shogun: Box Cover Front

 Shogun - Shogun at BGG 2007 - Credit: cscottk

-Balance and Fairness in Shogun
+Thematic Immersion and Aesthetics in Shogun

 Shogun - My last game played at BixCON 2009 - Shogun.
 (It is a great game and beautiful to look at). - Credit: Bixby